Tercept-Inc/tercept-opt-android-sdk-ext/README.md

 ```
     implementation 'com.tercept.sdk:tercept-android-sdk:4.0.6'
 ```
   Resync your gradle to get the tercept library

+  In case you are unable to implement the above process, one can also download the aar file from this [link](https://github.com/Tercept-Inc/tercept-opt-android-sdk-pub) and going inside the **_Packages_** section